clarkezone/rive-windows/prototype/README.md

 Outcome: Accurate list of components and banned APIs

 ## 0.4 Minimal Rive DLL appcontainer compliant
 Outcome: dll passes WAC or list of banned APIs.
-May involve hacks / stubs
+1. Run WACK on all components
+2. ForEach component
+3. ForEach banned API call sight, add a failfast until compiles and WACK passes
+4. Start app and replace failfast with bandaid to enable launch to complete

 ---
 # Everything from here is SPECULATIVE due to unknown unknowns.